BobBuildTool/bob/doc/manual/configuration.rst

 the host for consuming recipes.

 .. attention::
-    The build result is considered to be an invariant of such a sandbox (see :ref:`policies-sandboxInvariant` policy).
-This implies that recipes shall produce the same result whether the sandbox is used or not.
+    The build result is considered to be an invariant of such a sandbox.
+This implies that recipes shall produce the same result, regardless whether the sandbox is used or not.

 Optionally there can be a ``mount`` keyword.
 With ``mount`` it is possible to specify additional paths of the host that are mounted read only in the sandbox.